-For example, we will not conduct business with persons or companies that are subject to any type of trade embargoes, economic sanctions or other official restricted lists. sanctions or other othicial restricted lists.
-Make sure you engage our Trade Compliance Team to review movements of our products across international borders before they take place.
-All activities, especially contracts, involving sanctioned countries must be reviewed by the legal and compliance departments.
+For example, we will not conduct business with persons or companies that are subject to any type of trade embargoes, economic sanctions or other official restricted lists.

+Make sure you engage our Trade

+Compliance Team to review movements of

+our products across international borders

+before they take place.
+All activities,

+especially contracts, involving sanctioned

+countries must be reviewed by the legal and

+compliance departments.